How A Water Jet Cutter Works

 A profile view of a waterjet cutting machine and decorative glass

-Abrasive waterjet cutting technology harnesses accelerated erosion, where a high-pressure water stream, mixed with abrasive particles, precisely cuts a variety of materials.
+A waterjet cutting machine harnesses accelerated erosion, where a high-pressure water stream, mixed with abrasive particles, precisely cuts a variety of materials.
 This versatility allows waterjet cutting to handle both soft and hard materials effectively, delivering high precision for numerous applications.

 To begin we will cover off on the two main methods of water jet cutting along with the typical key components.